-Ooberfuse are a songwriting band composed of Hal St John, Cherrie Anderson and Dave Barbarossa.
+Ooberfuse are a songwriting band composed of Hal St John and Cherrie Anderson.
 They are unafraid to deep-sea dive into the deepest oceans of human emotions to colour-up drab contemporary life.
 Their songs are audio footprints left behind by people impelled towards invisible things.

 On what sets Ooberfuse apart from their peers, an influential UK music critic says: “Ethereal electronic pop with the complex beauty that Ooberfuse has will endure.”
 Well-crafted songs delivered through powerful, emotional and heartfelt vocals combined with east-meets-west electronic music are Ooberfuse’s trademarks.

 One of Ooberfuse’s strengths is their live performance, having played hundreds of gigs all over the world.
+They recently completed 2 national tours supporting Heather Small (M People) and The Overtones.
 They are equally at home performing to an audience of 2 million in Madrid, to hundreds in one of Rio de Janeiro’s notorious favelas, or in front of the House of Lords in the UK.
-They recently toured the UK, Italy, Spain, Portugal, Brazil, Canada, the Philippines, China, India, Romania and Iraq.
-They have graced the stage of some of Britain’s most prestigious venues – including the O2 in Greenwich, Leicester Square Theatre, Bush Hall and Trafalgar Square.
+They toured Spain, Portugal, Brazil, Japan, Canada, the Philippines, China, India, Romania and Iraq.
+They graced the stage of Britain’s most prestigious venues – including the London Palladium, the O2 in Greenwich, Leicester Square Theatre, Bush Hall and Trafalgar Square.

-Support for their music has come from Music Week - their recent album was cited as a key release for 2017, BBC Introducing, Rolling Stone India, Guardian Music, DJ Mag.
+Support for their music has come from Music Week, BBC Introducing, Rolling Stone India, Guardian Music, DJ Mag.